 No, but many of our ingredients are certified organic, including cashews, coconut oil, coconut nectar, quinoa, and cane sugar.
 For more details on individual ingredients, please see below.

 Yes!
 Please contact firstname.lastname@example.org for a shipping quote.

-What is the white stuff at the top of my Almond Cocoa jar!?
+What is the white stuff at the top of my Chocolate Sea Salt jar!?

 Don’t worry!
-The organic stone ground chocolate blend we use includes cocoa butter.
+This natural and safe-to-eat phenomenon is called “cocoa bloom.”
+This is the cocoa solids from the organic chocolate separating a bit.
 In the colder months, when the natural oils start to separate, the cocoa butter can solidify and turn white.
 If you give it a really good stir the oil will re-incorporate into the nut butter.
 If ever in doubt, please send us the jar number (on the safety tab) and a photo to email@example.com.

 Can I take a tour of Big Spoon Roasters?

 Thank you for interest in visiting our headquarters.
 We do a lot with a little space, and for food safety reasons, we do not offer tours to the public at this time.